wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 6 They were like hungry wolves that are never satisfied ; destruction and devastation marked their footsteps

-7 Now the ships of the king were commanded by a man whose name was Cockburn,
+7 Now the ships of the king were commanded by a wicked man whose name was Cockburn.

 8 And it was so, that on the third day of the fifth month, in the thirty and seventh year of the independence of the people of Columbia,

-9 Cockburn, sir-named the wicked, led forth a host -of the savage men of Britain, against a pleasant village, called Havre-do~Grace, which lieth on the borders of .the Susquehanna, a noble river ; being in the state of Maryland.
+9 Cockburn, sir-named the wicked, led forth a host of the savage men of Britain, against a pleasant village, called Havre-de-Grace, which lieth on the borders of the Susquehanna, a noble river ; being in the state of Maryland.

 10 Now there was none to defend the place, save one man, whose sir-name was O'Neil, who came from the land of Hibernia, and him they made captive.

-11 And they came as the barbarians of the wilderness: fierceness was in their looks, cruelty was in their hearts.
+11 And they came as the barbarians of the wilderness : fierceness was in their looks, cruelty was in their hearts.

 12 To the dwelling houses they put the burning brand, and plundered the poor and needy without pity such wickedness was not done even among the Philistines.

-13 The women and children cried aloud, and fell down at the feet of the chief captain of the king: but, alas ! his heart was like unto the heart of Pharaoh ; he heard them not.
+13 The women and children cried aloud, and fell down at the feet of the chief captain of the king : but, alas ! his heart was like unto the heart of Pharaoh ; he heard them not.

 14 However, it came to pass, the next day, when the pitiless Cockburn had collected his booty, and glutted his savage disposition, he departed.